ag-sanjjeev/Front-End-Development/pages-and-themes/logout-page/README.md

 # Logged Out Page:

-A simple, animated logged out response page design.
+A simple and animated logged out response page design.
 It is made with HTML, AnimateCSS, Font Awesome Icons, Bootstrap and jQuery.

 ### Screenshots: